Hunter Valley Inns and Hotels

 George Furber married Mary Ann Muir on 29 February 1832.
 Mary Ann was a daughter of George and Elizabeth Muir of the Family Hotel.

-George Furber had held a publican's license for the Crown Inn at Patterson's Plains from November 1832.
-From June 1835 he held the license for the Golden Fleece Inn situated near the Court House in East Maitland.
+George Furber had held a publican's licence for the Crown Inn at Patterson's Plains from November 1832.
+From June 1835 he held the licence for the Golden Fleece Inn situated near the Court House in East Maitland.

 George and Mary Ann Furber's young son George William died in October 1836 aged 2 months and Mary Ann Furber died in April 1837 aged 26.
 George Furber took out a licence for his newly built Inn the George and Dragon in July 1837.
 He married Hanorah Curtain in 1837.
 He held the licence until 1839

 Later George and Hanorah Furber moved to the Mary River district in Queensland to erect a store.
 Hanorah died there in 1850 and in 1855 George was attacked by natives and died after receiving blows to the head with an axe and a waddy.
 His son-in-law Joseph Welmshurst was also murdered.